commonshost/dohnut/docs/raspberry_pi/index.md

 You are now logged in.

-## Raspbian SSH security
+## Raspbian SSH Security

 Immediately secure the SSH account by changing its password.

     $ passwd

-Enter the current password and enter a new password.
+When asked, enter the current password (default: `raspberry`).
+Next, enter a new password.
 Repeat the new password to confirm.
 Write the new password down somewhere or store it in a password manager.

 ## Creating a Dohnut User